-Mike is a professor of Mount Allison University‘s Department of Geography & Environment, where he has worked for the past decade, also serving as Vice President Academic & Research before returning to head and teach in the department in 2005.
+Mike is a professor of Mount Allison University‘s Department of Geography & Environment, where he has worked for the past decade, also serving as Vice President Academic and Research before returning to head and teach in the department in 2005.
 Before coming to New Brunswick, Mike was a professor at University of Winnipeg’s Faculties of Science (Geography and Environmental Studies) and Education.
 He was also the university’s Vice President Student Affairs and Dean, Collegiate Division – similar positions to the ones he held at Bishops University previously.
 Mike was one of the co-sponsors of the RCE Tantramar bid to the United Nations University and acts as its chair.
-He is currently on sabbatical.

-Georgia is a professor in the College of Sustainability at Dalhousie University, teaching in her specialised field of coastal issues.
-Her research on intertidal flats (of particular importance to Sackville and the Tantramar Region!) was the backbone of her PhD work at the Alfred Wegener Institute for Polar and Marine Research and the University of Bremen in Germany.
-Georgia’s research and teaching places particular emphasis on global coastal change & conservation issues, and its effects on human dependence on those aquatic resources.
+Georgia is a professor in the College of Sustainability at Dalhousie University, teaching in the field of coastal issues.
+Her research on intertidal flats was the backbone of her PhD work at the Alfred Wegener Institute for Polar and Marine Research and the University of Bremen in Germany.
+Georgia’s research and teaching places particular emphasis on global coastal change and conservation issues, and its effects on human dependence on those aquatic resources.

-Rob is a recent alumnus of Mount Allison University, having completed his honours degree (BA) in international relations with a minor in geography.
+Rob is an alumnus of Mount Allison University, with an honours degree (BA) in international relations and a minor in geography.
 He was the RCE’s 2012 summer student.